-In a business, risk management is the process of evaluating and identifying areas of risk and threats to all aspects of the business - from revenue streams to stock management and supply chain problems.
+Travel risk management is the process of evaluating and identifying areas of risk, vulnerabilities and threats to all aspects of a business - from revenue streams to stock management and supply chain problems.

-Identifying risk is all a part of the on-going decision-making within a business.
-It's important for a business to carry out risk assessments on a regular basis to be sure that there is a plan of action in place in case the worst-case scenario occurs.
+Identifying new risk is a part of the on-going decision-making within a business.
+It's important for a business to carry out risk assessments on a regular basis to be sure that there’s a plan of action in place in case the worst-case scenario occurs.

-There are different types of risk management; from the issues a business might face on a day-to-day basis, such as cybersecurity threats, to financial trading companies who look to risk avoidance and risk management methodologies when trading in the financial markets.
+There are different types of risk management; from the issues a business might face on a day-to-day basis, such as cybersecurity threats and cyber-attacks, to financial trading companies who look to risk avoidance and risk management methodologies when trading in the financial markets.

 Risk management is often a concern at board level and they'll likely require that different departmental stakeholders carry out risk identification to make sure that their area of the business minimizes risk as much as possible.

-In large organizations, teams might be dedicated to dealing with risk mitigation so it's common to find a risk manager working across the business, specializing in risk, and providing risk management plans for the business.
+In large organizations, teams might be dedicated to monitoring risks and dealing with risk mitigation, so it's common to find a risk manager working across the business providing risk management plans for the business.

 Risk management is all about the mitigation of adverse effects on the business.
-Where there's risk, there's potential for both profit and loss, but risk management is about looking for ways to reduce the likelihood of damage to the business.
+Where there's risk, there's potential for both profit and loss, but risk management will look for ways to reduce the likelihood of damage to the business.

-Avoid Risk - It's possible to avoid risk all together in certain areas.
-For example, stopping all company travel in the pandemic and instigating a policy of working from home is a method of risk avoidance that was implemented by many organizations.
+Avoid risk - It's possible to avoid risk all together in certain areas with active risk evaluation.
+For example, instigating a policy of working from home is a method of risk avoidance that has been implemented over the past few years.

 Another area of a business where risk management needs to be considered is employee risk management.
 Sometimes this is an overlooked aspect of a business but can be very costly if problems occur.
 So, a proper risk analysis needs to be carried out to reduce the potential for financial risk.

-Employee risk management often falls into the territory of Human Resources (HR), but other teams and individuals might become involved if there's something specific that needs to be addressed by other departmental issues and risk.
+Employee risk management initiatives often fall into the territory of Human Resources (HR), but other teams and individuals might become involved if there's something specific that needs to be addressed by other departmental issues and risk.